Skip to main content Skip to secondary navigation

 We're pleased to announce our keynote speakers:

-Joan Rohlfing, President and Chief Operating Officer of the Nuclear Threat Initiative.
+President and Chief Operating Officer of the Nuclear Threat Initiative

-Daniel Deudney, Professor of Political Science at Johns Hopkins University (virtual keynote)
+(Virtual Keynote) Professor of Political Science at Johns Hopkins University

-Paul Edwards, Faculty Co-Director or the Stanford Existential Risks Initiative
+Faculty Co-Director of the Stanford Existential Risks Initiative

-Stephen Luby, Faculty Co-Director or the Stanford Existential Risks Initiative
+Faculty Co-Director of the Stanford Existential Risks Initiative

 An additional 40+ speakers and panelists will present papers covering a wide variety of topics surrounding existential risk.